jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ### A Piano in the Pyrenees, Tony Hawks
 *September 2020*
 Highly amusing.
 Not many books actually make you chuckle.
+Life in the Pyrenees sounds okay.

+### Backroom Boys, Francis Spufford
+*October 2020*
+Tales of British engineering.
+My personal favourites were the development of the Atari games in Cambridge and the start of VoDafone